 strive to be significant

-This did not make his life easy.
-Faithfulness rarely does.
-But it made him significant.
-His significance did not come from public acclaim, dramatic miracles, or a towering personality.
-It came from a life aligned with the purposes of God, a life that quietly but steadfastly carried forward the mission handed down to him.
-Timothy’s name stands beside the giants of Hebrews 11 because he lived the same kind of faith—trusting God enough to obey Him when obedience was costly.
+This did not make Timothy’s life easy.
+Faithfulness rarely leads to ease.
+But it made his life significant.
+His significance did not rest on dramatic miracles, public acclaim, or a commanding personality.
+It rested on a life aligned with the purposes of God, a life that quietly carried forward the mission entrusted to him.
+Timothy belongs beside the giants of Hebrews 11 because he lived the same kind of faith—trusting God enough to obey when obedience demanded endurance.

-Significance in the kingdom of God is measured this way.
+This is how significance is measured in the kingdom of God.
 It is not the product of talent, reputation, or visible success.
-It is the fruit of perseverance, humility, and a willingness to follow Christ wherever He leads.
-Timothy shows that ordinary people, shaped by Scripture and strengthened by grace, can become part of the great story of faith.
-His life invites believers to pursue that same kind of significance—a significance rooted not in ease but in endurance, not in applause but in faithfulness, not in self‑promotion but in steadfast devotion to Christ and His mission.
+It is the fruit of perseverance, humility, and steadfast devotion.
+Ordinary people, shaped by Scripture and strengthened by grace, become part of the great story of faith.
+Timothy’s life stands as an invitation to pursue that same kind of significance—one rooted not in ease but in endurance, not in applause but in faithfulness, not in self‑promotion but in wholehearted obedience to Christ and His mission.

 Stobbe, Leslie H et al. Leader’s Guide for the Group Study of the Discipling of Timothy.
 Victor Books, 1980. p.
 42.